-The Silver Support Scheme is targeted at the bottom 20% of Singaporeans aged 65 and above who had low incomes through life and who currently have little or no family support.
+The Silver Support (SS) Scheme is meant to support the bottom 20% of Singaporeans aged 65 and above who had low incomes through life and who currently have little or no family support.

-All elderly Singaporeans will be automatically assessed for their Silver Support eligibility based on three criteria in combination – lifetime wages, housing type, and the level of household support.
+To identify this target group, three criteria are used in tandem - lifetime wages, housing type, and the level of household support.

-Singapore Citizens aged 65 and above will be eligible for Silver Support if they meet all of the following criteria:
+Singapore Citizens aged 65 and above will be eligible for SS if they meet all of the following criteria: